Utah Deaf History and Culture

 Many members of the Utah Deaf community cherish their memories of residential school, where they could connect through a common language, culture, and identity—often referring to it as "home."
 To accurately represent the history of Ogden's Residential School and the impact of oral and mainstreaming methods used there, I will refer to it as "institution," "Ogden's Residential School," or "state school" throughout this website.

 This site also serves as a platform to educate others about the efforts made by Utah's Deaf leaders to preserve their language, heritage, and culture.
-It is important to clarify that this website is not intended to criticize anyone.
+This website does not aim to criticize anyone.
 I kindly ask that this site's information, content, and materials be used solely for educational purposes and not for distribution or replication.
+This commitment to education reflects a deep respect for the history and experiences of the community.
+By fostering understanding and appreciation, we hope to contribute positively to the ongoing dialogue surrounding the significance of Ogden's Residential School and its impact on Deaf culture in Utah.

 If you notice any inaccuracies or have additional information or materials to share about Utah Deaf history, I would love to hear from you!
 Please feel free to reach out to me at [email protected].
 I am dedicated to ensuring the accuracy and completeness of this work, and I truly appreciate your feedback or contributions.